vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 ### Caring about the learner's progress

-It is imperative to show messages from the system that acknowledges the learner's progress as he/she goes through the training.
-I  designed screens that would represent the progress as a means to show that the app (and there by the client) cares about the learner's progress throughout the training duration.
+It is important to show relevant messages from the system that acknowledges the learner's progress as a means of encouragement.
+Using ✨ playful emoji 🙌 added to the effect.

 ![img]({{page.img_dir}}/pr-1-cut.png)

-Each of these would come at specific times during the learner's progress and are important to the experience as a means to encourage the learner and also that the system acknowledges his/her progress using ✨ playful emoji 🙌🏽  and corresponding text.

 ![img center]({{page.img_dir}}/pr-2-cut.png)